Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 5.1.2 =
 * Improvement: remove one recommendation from the activate ssl notice, to keep it clean
+* Improvement: continue instead of stop when no auto installation possible
 * Improvement: add reset option to Let's Encrypt generation wizard, to allow fully resetting Lets Encrypt

 = 5.1.1 =